Your Reliable UV Disinfection Unit Manufacturer

 In the recent past, the use of ultraviolet disinfection units has proliferated tremendously.
 They are gradually replacing the use of chlorination and most municipalities have now incorporated them into their water purification plants.
 NEWater manufactures certified UV water disinfection units customized for industrial, household, and commercial applications in line with ISO 9001 guidelines.

-➣What is the Role of an Ultraviolet Disinfection Unit?
+➣What is the Role of a UV Unit?

 In addition, they can be used in commercial enterprises such as commercial water bottling to purify the water.
 UV water purification systems are also commonly exploited in wastewater treatment, particularly in the post-treatment phase.
 Their specialization in extracting microbial contamination means that they are often deployed to supplement other purification systems.
 However, they can be deployed as standalone units depending on the range of pollutants harbored by the feed water.
 Microbial contaminants eliminated by UV disinfection systems include;